 Sweet cheeses like manouri and fresh myzithra are often used to create some of the best desserts this side of Mount Olympus.

-Manouri is a semi-soft cheese.
-Authentic manouri is made only in Central Macedonia, Western Macedonia and Thessalia under the European Union's PDO provisions.
-Also known as manoypi, it's made from a combination of milk or cream and whey, and it has a milky, almost citrus-like flavor.
+Manouri is a semisoft cheese that is also known as manoypi.
+Authentic manouri is made only in Central Macedonia, Western Macedonia, and Thessalia under the EU's PDO provisions.
+It's made from a combination of milk or cream and whey, and it has a milky and slightly citrus flavor.

 Myzithra, sometimes called mizythra, is an unpasteurized cheese usually eaten within a few days.
 It's often grated and used with pasta.